Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Orchestration Platforms

 Orchestration platforms coordinate and automate marketing and sales plays across different channels.
-They don't own the data or activation layers but act as the central brain that triggers actions in other tools.
+They don't own the data or activation layers but act as the central logic layer that triggers actions in other tools based on account behavior, scoring thresholds, or CRM events.

 Advertising and Personalization Platforms